-Five scavengers including oxygen, nitrite, nitrate, ammonium oxalate and ethanol were used to study the mechanism of TCF reduction by the UV/S-ARP.
+Five scavengers, including oxygen, nitrite, nitrate, ammonium oxalate, and ethanol were used to study the mechanism of TCF reduction by the UV/S-ARP.
 The results were compared with the absence of scavengers, which are shown in Fig. 8.
-The results shows that ethanol and ammonium oxalate have no significant effect on reduction efficiency, while oxygen, nitrite and nitrate have the most effect on reduction efficiency.
+The results show that ethanol and ammonium oxalate has no significant effect on reduction efficiency, while oxygen, nitrite, and nitrate have the most effect on reduction efficiency.

-Scavenging experiments with nitrite and nitrate scavengers (as eaq- and H• quencher) have been accomplished to verify the performance of hydrated electrons and hydrogen radicals in the reduction of TCF pesticide.
+Scavenging experiments with nitrite and nitrate scavengers (as eaq- and H• quencher) were accomplished to verify the performance of hydrated electrons and hydrogen radicals in the reduction of TCF pesticide.
 Eqs.
 1 to 4 show that nitrite more quenches H• and this is due to the higher rate constant compared to nitrate (Eqs.
-3 and 4) but due to the fact that acidic conditions are required to produce it and this study was performed under neutral conditions, the probability of its effect on degradation is very low.
+3 and 4), but due to the fact that acidic conditions are required to produce it, and this study was performed under neutral conditions, the probability of its effect on degradation is very low.

-Sulfite radical react rapidly with oxygen based on the Eq.
+Sulfite radicals react rapidly with oxygen based on the Eq.
 5 and SO5−• converted to SO4•− and SO42− through other chain steps.

-As shown in Fig. 8, the addition of oxygen, nitrate, and nitrite reduces the efficiency of the UV/S-ARP.
-The presence of oxygen as a sulfite radical quencher caused the most suppressive effect on the reduction of TCF by the UV/S-ARP in comparison with nitrate and nitrite ions as eaq− and H• quencher.
+As shown in Fig. 8, the addition of oxygen, nitrate, and nitrite reduces the efficiency of UV/S-ARP.
+The presence of oxygen as a sulfite radical quencher caused the most suppressive effect on reducing TCF by the UV/S-ARP compared with nitrate and nitrite ions as eaq− and H• quencher.
 However, oxygen can reduce the TCF removal efficiency by about 35%.
-The probability of the presence of H• as a reducing agent in our study is very low because my study was performed at neutral pH but this radical is mostly formed at acidic pH (Botlaguduru et al. 2015).
-This indicates that the radicals such as SO3o− and eaq- are responsible for the reduction and transformation of TCF, which is in agreement with the resulted report of Liu et al. for other contaminant.
+The probability of the presence of H• as a reducing agent in our study is very low because my study was performed at neutral pH, but this radical is mostly formed at acidic pH (Botlaguduru et al. 2015).
+This indicates that radicals such as SO3o− and eaq- are responsible for the reduction and transformation of TCF, which is in agreement with the resulted report of Liu et al. for other contaminants.

 3.4.
 Reductive dechlorination in UV/S-ARP

-Fig. 9 shows the reduction efficiency of TCF pesticide versus the amount of chloride ions generated during the treatment process of UV/S. As illustrated in Fig. 9, as the efficiency of TCF removal increases, the amount of chloride ions released in the water solution increases.
+Fig. 9 shows the reduction efficiency of TCF pesticides versus the amount of chloride ions generated during the treatment process of UV/S. As illustrated in Fig. 9, as the efficiency of TCF removal increases, the amount of chloride ions released in the water solution increases.

-The reductive dichlorination through various ARPs has been reported by other researchers.
-Therefore, increasing the concentration of chlorine ions released during the conversion of TCF indicated the significant progress in the transformation of TCF.
-The removal of chlorine from the structure of TCF can lead to the formation of intermediates that can be more easily converted.
-However, other study showed that chloride ions are the main product of the advanced reduction of chlorine-containing organic compounds.
+Other researchers reported the reductive dichlorination via various ARPs.
+Therefore, increasing the concentration of chlorine ions released during the conversion of TCF indicated significant progress in the transformation of TCF.
+The removal of chlorine from the structure of TCF can lead to the formation of intermediates which can be more easily converted.
+However, another study showed that chloride ions are the main product of the advanced reduction of chlorine-containing organic compounds.

 3.5.
 Intermediate byproducts and reaction pathways of TCF reduction

-The intermediates generated during the transformation of TCF using the ARP are shown in Table 2.
-The mass spectra for the four intermediate products are shown in Fig. 10.
+The intermediates generated during the transformation of TCF using ARP are shown in Table 2.
+The mass spectra for four intermediate products are shown in Fig. 10.

-All of these compounds reach their maximum concentration in 30 min, which eventually reach near zero over time (2 h).
+All of these compounds reach their maximum concentration in 30 min, which eventually reaches near zero over time (2 h).
 According to the identified degradation intermediates, the relevant reaction pathways were suggested in Fig. 11.

-Based on LC-MS/MS analysis, TCF reduction leads to the production of several degradation intermediates including (in ascending order): A) 2, 2-Dichlorovinyl methyl phosphate, B) dimethyl hydrogen phosphate, C) Demethyl trichlorfon, and D: methyl dihydrogen phosphate.
+Based on LC-MS/MS analysis, TCF reduction leads to the production of several degradation intermediates, including (in ascending order): A) 2, 2-Dichlorovinyl methyl phosphate, B) dimethyl hydrogen phosphate, C) Demethyl trichlorfon, and D: methyl dihydrogen phosphate.

 According to the results, the conversion of 1 to 2 and subsequently 3 is more probable than the other pathways.
 This result is in agreement with other ARPs studies performed for the removal of TCF.